 If you prefer using third-party products for lighting and sound, you may want to use a third-party case.
 The updated Gurmoir housing is the latest version of a product that’s worked well for a while.
 The new model gets a necessary redesign to take into account the updated positioning of the battery door and power/mode buttons.
 It doesn’t allow for use of the retractable fingers, but it does come with a set that can be mounted to the bottom of the case to connect any compatible mounting device of your choosing.

 Additionally, the screw on glass filter allows for easy use of UV, ND or polarizing filters not typically available to the GoPro platform.
-It is available in black or blue aluminum.
+It's available in black or blue aluminum.
 Also check out the company’s microphone adapter case if you plan on using a third-party microphone.
-Gurmoir makes specific models for the GoPro Hero 5, Hero 6 and 7, and Hero 8.
+Gurmoir makes specific versions for each GoPro model.

-The Media Mod is the foundation for GoPro’s new focus to make the Hero8 Black a better solution for not only capturing better video footage but getting better audio to go along with it.
+The Media Mod is the foundation for GoPro’s new focus to make the latest GoPros as good with audio as they are with video.
 The biggest feature contained in the Media Mod is a built-in shotgun microphone with wind reduction in an unobtrusive form factor.
-It is a perfect accessory for when you need better audio in a compact, unobtrusive form-factor.
+It's the perfect accessory for when you need better audio in a compact, unobtrusive form-factor.

 The Media Mod also adds a number of connections for those that desire them, including two cold-shoe mounts, micro-HDMI, USB-C, and 3.5mm microphone port, eliminating the need for the previous necessary audio dongle.
-Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod and gives a convenient place to mount them.
+Whether you want to use GoPro’s other products, the Media Mod adds a platform to connect multiple items including the company’s Lighting Mod and Display Mod — both of which are also in our list of the best GoPro accessories — and gives a convenient place to mount them.

 It also comes with a silicone diffuser for washing a subject in soft, aesthetically pleasing lighting when needed.
 When used in conjunction with the Media Mod, it can attach via the cold shoe but also comes with removable mounting fingers to mount it to any GoPro mount in order to shed some lighting on a subject from a different angle.

-To compete with other cameras with a flip-out screen used for vlogging, GoPro has created the Display Mod (coming later this year).
-Easily paired with the Media Mod, the 2-inch Display Mod plugs in to the Micro HDMI port in the back and can pivot up or down when not in use, allowing you to clearly see what you are filming while you are filming it.
+To compete with other cameras with a flip-out screen used for vlogging, GoPro has created the Display Mod.
+Easily paired with the Media Mod, the 2-inch Display Mod plugs in to the Micro HDMI port in the back and can pivot up or down when not in use, allowing you to clearly see what you are filming.

-With its rechargeable internal battery, it does not drain the camera’s battery and will last about an hour, making it perfect for recording videos for your YouTube channel.
+With its rechargeable internal battery, it doesn't drain the camera’s battery and will last about an hour, making it perfect for recording videos for your YouTube channel.
 If need be, you can simultaneously charge the Display Mod using an external battery pack while in use.

-With the GoPro Hero8 Black’s ability to shoot beautiful photo and video time lapses, the MTP-20 will take them up to the next level.
+With the GoPro Hero9 and Hero10 Black’s ability to shoot beautiful photo and video time lapses, the MTP-20 will take them up to the next level.
 It gives you a way to capture customizable time lapses while panning up to 360 degrees.

-The MTP-20 comes with a handy travel bag as well as a tripod adapter for the GoPro as well as an expandable phone mount, making it even more flexible but you will need to supply 4 “AA” batteries to use it.
+The MTP-20 comes with a handy travel bag as well as a tripod adapter for the GoPro and an expandable phone mount, making it even more flexible — but you will need to supply 4 “AA” batteries to use it.